 Mechanical design was done with an emphasis on simplicity: we only needed to fabricate 5 unique parts!

 The chassis is constructed out of three pieces of 1/4” plywood, and the motorized leg modules are printed in ABS using a consumer-grade 3D printer.
-The current version of the legs are lined with 5mm polyurethane timing belt (teeth outwards), which acts as a cheap and wear-resistant tread.
+For grip, the current version of the legs are lined with 5mm polyurethane timing belt (teeth outwards).

 Each leg module contains a custom 14-bit absolute encoder board (linked below), which communicates to a central microcontroller over I2C.